Saad007Khan/PropertyPrompts/connectivity.md

 "The nearest bus stop is [Name/Location description], serving local routes"

 OR combined:
-"[Terminal/Stop Name] serves both local city buses and intercity services to [major destinations if known]"
+"[Terminal/Stop Name] serves both local city buses and intercity services"

-OR if not verifiable:
+OR if not available:
-"Not verifiable on map."
+"Data not available"
 ```

 **Examples:**